+The windows would benefit from being upgraded/replaced.
 There are also a number of minor matters which should be capable of remedy by routine maintenance.

-8.0 property) ESSENTIAL REPAIR WORK (as a condition of any mortgage or, to preserve the condition of the property)
+8.0 ESSENTIAL REPAIR WORK (as a condition of any mortgage or, to preserve the condition of the property)

-None appa arent.
+None appa rent.

-8.1 Reter ntion recommended: n/a
+8.1 Reten tion recommended: N/A

-9.0 ROADS & FOOTPATHS ROADS & FOOTPATHS
+9.0 ROADS & FOOTPATHS

 Made up.
+Made up.

-10.0 BUILDINGS INSURANCE (£): 170,000 GROSS EXTERNAL FLOOR AREA 97 Square metres
+10.0 BUILDINGS INSURANCE (£): 180,000 GROSS EXTERNAL FLOOR AREA 68 Square metres

-should be insured against to the property in its existing d This figure is an opinion of an appropriate sum for which the property and substantial outbuildings should be insured against total destruction on a re-instatement basis assuming reconstruction of the property in its existing design and materials.
+This figure is an opinion of an appropriate sum for which the property and substantial outbuildings should be insured against total destruction on a re-instatement basis assuming reconstruction of the property in its existing design and materials.
 Furnishings and fittings have not been included.
-No allowance has been included for inflation during the insurance period or during re-construction
+No allowance has been included for inflation during the insurance period or during re-construction and no allowance has been made for VAT, other than on professional fees.
+Further discussions with your insurers is advised.

+11.0 GENERAL REMARKS